 In Conclusion — Which Canon DSLR should you buy?

-This comprehensive range of cameras are the best cameras out there for Canon right now.
+This comprehensive range of cameras is the best cameras out there for Canon right now.
 My selection is based on a variety of reasons, such as:

 - kind of user,

 - the level and type of features on each camera.

 Over time, you as a videographer will be able to narrow down your niche, and be able to precisely look for what features are important to you.